8 min read

 Afternoon

-The afternoon is the payoff: the northwest beaches and the wildlife.
-Expect a stop near the turtle waters, where green sea turtles are often seen grazing and surfacing in the shallows (they are wild animals, so no one can promise a sighting, but the odds here are among the best in the Caribbean).
-Then comes Kenepa, known locally as Knip, a curved bay of impossibly blue water backed by low cliffs that lands on nearly every "most beautiful beach" list for the island.
-There is time to swim, snorkel the rocky edges, and simply sit.
-On the way, the tour typically passes the inland salt pans near Sint Willibrordus, where flamingos wade in the shallow pink-tinged water.
-It is a genuinely surprising sight the first time you see wild flamingos against a Caribbean sky.
+The afternoon is the payoff.
+First the turtle waters, where green sea turtles graze and surface in the shallows.
+They are wild animals, so nobody can promise a sighting, but the odds here are among the best in the Caribbean.
+Then Kenepa, known locally as Knip: a curved bay of deep-blue water under low cliffs that lands on nearly every list of the island's best beaches.
+Swim, snorkel the rocky edges, sit.
+On the way, the route typically passes the salt pans near Sint Willibrordus, where flamingos wade in the pink-tinged shallows.

 Evening